roboll/helmfile/README.md

   values:
   # Values files merged into the nested state's values
   - additional.values.yaml
-  # One important aspect of using values here is that they first need to be defined in the releases section
+  # One important aspect of using values here is that they first need to be defined in the values section
   # of the origin helmfile, so in this example key1 needs to be in the values or environments.NAME.values of path/to/subhelmfile.yaml
   # Inline state values merged into the nested state's values
   - key1: val1